-You will experience a variety of sites and activities on this expedition.
+You will experience a variety of sites and activities when you travel to Peru with Lindblad Expeditions.
 There are opportunities for walks in the Sacred Valley of the Inca and leisurely jaunts through local food markets.
 We’ll see the legendary sites, enjoy the vibrant local life, absorb the arts and music of the culture.
 And experience the daily pleasure of savoring the unique flavors of the region with its diverse spices and produce.
 Our guides will gladly cater to your interests, ensuring you make the most of your journey.

 Enjoy the daily ritual